gather-data/gather-public/content/docs/setting-up.md

 Repeat this step as needed for each view you want to see.

+### Editing and Deleting Views

+On the left side navigation bar, head over to "All Views".
+Find the View you want to edit or delete and click the "..." to access the drop down menu.

 ### Configuring Views
-On the left side navigation bar, head over to "All Views".
-Click on the View from the list.
+From "All Views", click into the selected View from the list.
 Once you're in the View you want to change, click "Configure" on the top right.

 A modal will pop up: